MrTrustor/blog/blog/content/post/iap-on-prem.md

 tags = ["iap"]
 +++

+_Edit: Added a note about JWT header validation._

 I have a couple internal systems that I run at home, and that I want to be able to access from outside.
 I want only my partner and myself to be able to access those systems, and I want that access to be as transparent as possible for her.
 For that, I decided to use Google's